ABOUT

 Adviser

-Kristin Taylor teaches all levels of scholastic journalism, advising The Oracle and the yearbook, Hestia’s Flame.
-She is a strong proponent of student voices as the national director of the Scholastic Press Rights Committee and elected JEA board member.
-A certified Master Journalism Educator (MJE), she is on the JEA board and a 2014 ASNE Reynolds High School Journalism Institute Fellow.
-In 2020, she was one of four journalism advisers nationally to be named a CSPA Distinguished Adviser.
-She earned her MA in Journalism through Kent State University.
+Kristin Taylor, MJE, teaches all levels of scholastic journalism, advising The Oracle and the yearbook, Hestia’s Flame.
+She is a strong proponent of student voices.
+A certified Master Journalism Educator, she served on the JEA board as Scholastic Press Rights Director from 2020-2024 and was a 2014 ASNE Reynolds High School Journalism Institute Fellow.
+In 2020, she was one of four journalism advisers nationally to be named a CSPA Distinguished Adviser, and her program was featured as an exemplar of how to foster belonging and healthy competition in the book “Never Enough” by Jennifer Wallace.
+She earned a Master’s of Education from Sacred Heart University and a Master’s of Journalism from Kent State University.
 She is also a Nationally Board Certified English teacher.

 Awards

 The Oracle started as a small newspaper lunch club that went online in the 2012-2013 school year.
 It became an elective class in 2013-2014 and began to find its footing as a true journalism program.
-Since then, the Oracle has won numerous national awards, including winning the NSPA Online Pacemaker (2015, 2018, 2019, 2022) and being an Online Pacemaker finalist (2017, 2021, 2024); CSPA Gold Crowns (2021, 2022, 2023, 2024) and Silver Crowns (2016, 2020); placing in top 10 Best of Show at multiple JEA NSPA National High School Journalism Conventions, and being published more than 80 times on Best of SNO since 2017.
+Since then, the Oracle has won numerous national awards, including winning the NSPA Online Pacemaker (2015, 2018, 2019, 2022) and being an Online Pacemaker finalist (2017, 2021, 2024); CSPA Gold Crowns (2021, 2022, 2023, 2024) and Silver Crowns (2016, 2020); earning the recognition of SNO Distinguished Site (2024); placing in top 10 Best of Show at multiple JEA NSPA National High School Journalism Conventions; and being published more than 80 times on Best of SNO since 2017.
 In recognition of its support of a free and responsible student press, The Archer School for Girls has won the First Amendment Press Freedom Award for the past nine years.
 Students on The Oracle staff have also won numerous individual awards through NSPA and CSPA.

 Professional Memberships